hugopeixoto/netdiff/README.md

 This is particularly problematic because the merkle tree isn't stored anywhere, and it takes a while to compute for large files.

 I'm not sure what to output.
-For now, the mismatching block indexes get printed to `stdout`.
+For now, the program outputs the offset and hexadecimal value of every mismatching byte.

 ## Usage